 Spinal Cord Injury

-Our Atlanta nursing home abuse attorneys can represent you if a family member has been hurt or killed as a result of negligence and misconduct in a nursing home.
+Our Georgia nursing home abuse attorneys can represent you if a family member has been hurt or killed as a result of negligence and misconduct in a nursing home.
 We have the experience, tenacity, and commitment necessary to help you and your family get the justice you deserve.

 If you live in the Atlanta, Augusta, Columbus, or surrounding areas of Georgia and you want to speak to our nursing home abuse lawyers about the mistreatment your loved one has received, please call Lourie, Chance, Forlines, Carter & King, PC today at 404-760-7400 for a free consultation.